DLR-AMR/t8code/scripts/README.md

 #### pre-commit

-This script should be copied to your `.git/hooks` folder. `git` the automatically checks the indentation of committed files and prevents you from committing wrongly indented files.
+This script should be copied to your `.git/hooks` folder. `git` then automatically checks the indentation of committed files and prevents you from committing wrongly indented files.
 See [Git indentation workflow](https://github.com/holke/t8code/wiki/Coding-Guideline#git-indentation-workflow).

 #### check_if_file_indented.scp